Reflections on the four facets of symmetry: how physics exemplifies rational thinking: Comprehension and classification

 This correspondence between the world and a mental representation\footnote{Not surprisingly there is an abundant literature that discusses the congruence between objects and beliefs since it determines the nature of truth.
-As old as western philosophy itself, this subject is omnipresent in logic, in linguistic, in psychology, in jurisprudence, in epistemology etc. If we are ready to move the boundaries as suggested in \S~\ref{subsec:movingboundaries}, the traditional opposition between coherence and correspondence theory of truth should be softened \citeaffixed[\S~17, p.~117]{Weyl49a}{see also the discussion in}.} is necessarily partial not only because a brain, as a tiny part of the universe, can only encode far less information than the universe itself \cite{James1880a}, but also for the sake of the efficiency that enforces its own stability as an organised structure, as needed by Darwinian competitive selection (Popper,\citeyear*{Popper79a}, \S~2.16; Dawkins,\citeyear*{Dawkins76a}, chap.~4; Dennett,\citeyear*{Dennett96a}, chap.~4).
-The processing of information---memorising, learning, anticipating---by any intelligent entity cannot be done without a discrimination between relevant and irrelevant parameters \citeaffixed{Baars/Gage10a}{by the way, the famous Wisconsin card sorting test allows neuropsychologists to quantify the adoption of classification rules and measure its flexibility by trial and error, see for instance \S~6.5, p.~412 of}.
+As old as western philosophy itself, this subject is omnipresent in logic, in linguistic, in psychology, in jurisprudence, in epistemology etc. If we are ready to move the boundaries as suggested in \S~\ref{subsec:movingboundaries}, the traditional opposition between coherence and correspondence theory of truth should be softened \citep[see also the discussion in][\S~17, p.~117]{Weyl49a}.} is necessarily partial not only because a brain, as a tiny part of the universe, can only encode far less information than the universe itself \citep{James1880a}, but also for the sake of the efficiency that enforces its own stability as an organised structure, as needed by Darwinian competitive selection (Popper, \citeyear{Popper79a}, \S~2.16; Dawkins, \citeyear{Dawkins76a}, chap.~4; Dennett, \citeyear{Dennett96a}, chap.~4).
+The processing of information---memorising, learning, anticipating---by any intelligent entity cannot be done without a discrimination between relevant and irrelevant parameters \citep[by the way, the famous Wisconsin card sorting test allows neuropsychologists to quantify the adoption of classification rules and measure its flexibility by trial and error, see for instance \S~6.5, p.~412 of][]{Baars/Gage10a}.

 Ireneo Funes, the character dreamt by Jorge Luis Borges, whose memory was rigorously infallible, \begin{quotation} { was almost incapable of general, platonic ideas.
-It was not only difficult for him to understand that the generic term dog embraced so many unlike specimens of differing sizes and different forms; he was disturbed by the fact that a dog at three-fourteen (seen in profile) should have the same name as the dog at three-fifteen (seen from the front)} \cite[Funes, the memorious, p.~114]{Borges42a}. \end{quotation}
+It was not only difficult for him to understand that the generic term dog embraced so many unlike specimens of differing sizes and different forms; he was disturbed by the fact that a dog at three-fourteen (seen in profile) should have the same name as the dog at three-fifteen (seen from the front)} \citep[Funes, the memorious, p.~114]{Borges42a}. \end{quotation}